tldr-pages/tldr/pages/common/compgen.md

 `compgen -c`

-- List all commands that you could run that start with `str`:
+- List all commands that you could run that start with a specified string:

 `compgen -c {{str}}`